certhub/certhub/doc/certhub-lego-run.1.md

 # SYNOPSIS

-certhub-lego-run instance-directory lego-directory lego [lego-run-args...]
+certhub-lego-run output-cert-file input-csr-file lego-directory lego [lego-run-args...]

 # DESCRIPTION

-Runs the given *lego* binary with CSR read from instance-directory.
-Writes the resulting certificate to the instance-directory as well.
+Runs the given *lego* binary with CSR read from input-csr-file.
+Writes the resulting certificate to the output-cert-file as well.

 Note, *lego-directory* must point to the directory where lego stores account data and certificates (usually $HOME/.lego).